LaurieCheers/CheersUnityExtensions/README.md

 For use with the "no domain reload on play" project setting - apply this family of attributes (e.g. [OnEnterPlay_Set(0)] or [OnEnterPlay_SetNull] or [OnEnterPlay_Clear] to static variables to reset them when entering play, or add [OnEnterPlay_Run] to a static function that you want to run on entering play.

-## ProjectToLine, ProjectToPlane
+## Ray.ProjectToLine, ProjectToPlane

 Ray functions that project the Ray to an arbitrary plane, or snap to the nearest point on a line.

+## Quaternion.ToLocal, ToWorld

+Quaternion extension methods that convert to/from a parent rotation.

-## FindMin/FindMax, ItemWithMin/ItemWithMax, IndexOfMin/IndexOfMax, ListItemsWithMin/ListItemsWithMax:
+## List.FindMin/FindMax, ItemWithMin/ItemWithMax, IndexOfMin/IndexOfMax, ListItemsWithMin/ListItemsWithMax:
 A family of List/Array extension methods that either -
    - Return the smallest/largest item in the list.
    - Apply a function to each list item, then return the smallest/largest result.